{Download

 SKILLS & INTERESTS:

-• Board member, Society of Professional Journalists, Northern
+• Former board member, Society of Professional Journalists, Northern

 California chapter